Porcellio spinicornis Say, 1818

-This large woodlouse (to 12mm).
-There is normally a dark central stripe, bordered by a strongly contrasting attractive yellow mottling, to give a charactersitic longitudinal pattern.
+Porcellio spinicornis is a large woodlouse reaching 12 mm in body length.
+There is normally a dark central stripe, bordered by a strongly contrasting attractive yellow mottling, to give a characteristic longitudinal pattern.
 This is quite distinct from the random mottling seen in P. scaber.
 In addition the head is typically dark, contrasting with the paler body colouration.

 Porcellio spinicornis occurs widely throughout Britain and Ireland and is locally frequent (but remains under-recorded in many areas).